 Modes of transmission

 The infective stages of various parasites may be transmitted from one host to another in the following ways:

-- Oral or feco-oral route: It is the most common mode of transmission of the parasites.
-Infection is transmitted orally by ingestion of food, water, or vegetables contaminated with feces containing the infective stages of the parasite, soiled fingers, etc (e.g., cysts of E. histolytica, and ova of Ascaris lumbricoides)
+- The oral or feco-oral route is the most common mode of transmission of the parasites.
+Infection is transmitted orally by ingestion of food, water, or vegetables contaminated with feces containing the infective stages of the parasite, soiled fingers, etc. (e.g., cysts of E. histolytica, and ova of Ascaris lumbricoides)